mjpost/sacrebleu/README.md

     cat output.detok.txt | sacrebleu -t wmt14 -l de-en

-SacréBLEU knows about common WMT test sets, but you can also use it to score system outputs with arbitrary references.
+SacreBLEU knows about common WMT test sets, but you can also use it to score system outputs with arbitrary references.
 It also works in backwards compatible model where you manually specify the reference(s), similar to the format of `multi-bleu.txt`:

     cat output.detok.txt | sacrebleu REF1 [REF2 ...]

 Note that the system output and references will all be tokenized internally.

-SacréBLEU generates version strings like the following.
+SacreBLEU generates version strings like the following.
 Put them in a footnote in your paper!
 Use `--short` for a shorter hash if you like.